Shaping Purpose Driven Culture through Maturity Models

 The Cultural Maturity Model enables people to focus on particular cultural changes together, making cultural change more manageable.
 This also helps to articulate a shared culture, and to provide a vocabulary for people to work together within it.

 Furthermore, this shared culture builds attitudes that reach across silos and other organisational barriers.
 Even into the business’ customers and partner organisations.
+When purpose is shared, this culture becomes a bridge between internal and external stakeholders, fostering meaningful and sustainable relationships.
 As a result, it strengthens bonds and supports cross-functional, cross-business, innovations that build success.

-The culture of the Maturity Model is further augmented by identity and cultural factors captured by the emotional components of Insight Landscaping.
+The influence of the Maturity Model is further augmented by identity and cultural factors captured by the emotional components of Insight Landscaping.

 Shaping culture using Cultural Maturity Models

-Woman and Jigsaw - Metaphor for Culture dissemination - courtesy Geralt via PixabayIn this way, pre-defined Cultural Maturity Models provide a great start to understanding and working with culture.
+Woman and Jigsaw - Metaphor for Culture dissemination - courtesy Geralt via PixabayIn this way, pre-defined Cultural Maturity Models (like the example included below) provide a great start to understanding and working with culture.
 They provide a basis for early cultural improvement, and a personal sense of ownership for how your people want it to change.

 Over time, that ownership will result in a desire to change the model itself.
 To extend its reach and tailor it to the specific situation of your organisation and its developing community.
+This aligns with the organisation’s evolving purpose.
 Our maturity models enable this to happen organically, initially through customisation of the original model, but ultimately through a complete rewrite if this is what is needed.

 You can discover more about cultural maturity models, and even try them out for yourself, within our meeting toolchest.
 Or, if you are looking for something more local and immediate, you might consider this guidance on ground-rules.